-The Club patrol boats will be used when organised racing is in progress but social distancing rules makes giving assistance from a patrol boat, other than restoring boats to upright, impractical.
+The Club patrol boats will be used when organised racing is in progress but social distancing rules make giving assistance from a patrol boat, other than restoring boats to upright and towing, impractical.

 Be careful to keep to the social distancing rules whilst rigging, launching and recovering craft and whilst on the water.

-Single-handed sailing by helms under 16 is not allowed but they may sail in crewed boats with adult members of their own household.
+Single-handed sailing by helms under 16 is not allowed when there is no patrol boat cover.
+They may sail in crewed boats with adult members of their own household.